 Does Goo Gone work on skin?

-While the product says it can be used on wood it does have chemicals that can hard your wood finish.
+While the product says it can be used on wood it does have chemicals that can harden your wood finish.
 The recipe below is safe for wood.
-Use as directions state then wipe off with water and use a wood protecting spray to clean the surface.
+Use as the directions state then wipe off with water and use a wood-protecting spray to clean the surface.

 Just combine all ingredients with a spoon or a fork until thick paste forms, make sure you mix it well and combine all the ingredients.